 Prompt collaboration

-Foundation staff contributed to 12 industry working or steering groups.
-Staff also contributed to and or instigated 8 learning activities.
-A funders network was facilitated and developed.
-A Racing charities network was also established and developed.
+- Foundation staff contributed to 14 industry working or steering groups. - Staff also contributed to and or instigated 12 learning activities. - The funders network evolved and was further developed. - The Racing charities network evolved and was further developed.

 Fund action